airfranceklm/ng-lazy-image/README.md

 ## History
 This module was made while working on our Travel Inspiration Finder at KLM.
+- version 0.2.0 xx-xx-2015 Beta, not released yet.
+Breaking change, checking if parent is vissible so only possible if used in block level elements.
+Too many users where using transitions or toggles of the parent view
+- version 0.1.5 21-08-2015 Image 'src' is not always known yet, prevent having src in our html and only set when url is given
+- version 0.1.4 10-06-2015 Image loaded succes and error state, so it is possible to know when images are really loaded
+- version 0.1.1 10-06-2015 Make it possible to add a className to our image
+- version 0.1.0 27-03-2015 Parse attributes (config), introduce loading class on element while loading
 - version 0.0.11 26-02-2015 Show alt attribute
 - version 0.0.9 18-10-2014 Scrollable container as option, tested for AngularJS 1.28 and 1.3
 - version 0.0.6 25-08-2014 Tested on Chrome, Firefox, Safari, IE8+